The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 Here, you can see the keywords the webpage is ranking for.
 As the content on the page is about fat burners, the keywords also revolve around fat burners.

-The right side is exactly the same as it was in the Search by Keyword section.
+The right side is the same as it was in the Search by Keyword section.
 However, the left side shows significant changes, mostly about the URL we searched for.

-As you can see in the screenshot below, instead of scraping the webpage URL, you can also inspect the root domain by clicking on the change to root domain.
+In the screenshot below, instead of scraping the webpage URL, you can also inspect the root domain by clicking on the change to root domain.

 - Root domains